-[ living matter lab ]
+[ active & living matter lab ]

 explore our on-going projects here.

-symmetry and order in living matter
+symmetry and order in active matter

 Living matter at all scales has a remarkable capacity to grow, organize, heal and move.
 This capacity stems from its ability to convert energy at the molecular scale to generate macroscopic organized motion and emergent structures.
 The lab's overarching vision is to understand how nonequilibrium forces lead to spatiotemporal organization in living matter, and in turn, how biological regulation harness this self-organizing capacity to make functional forms.